El Ghriba Synagogue: History

-Djerba is home to around 1,300 Jews, and El Ghriba is an important feature of Jewish life on the island.
-According to legend, the construction of the synagogue dates from to the High Priests' escape following the destruction of Solomon's Temple by the Babylonians under Nebuchadnezzar II in the year 586 BCE (or, alternately, the destruction of the Second Temple in 70 CE).
-The High Priests carried with them a door and a stone of the destroyed Temple.
+Djerba is home to around 1,300 Jews and El Ghriba is an important feature of Jewish life on the island.
+According to a tradition of Djerba's Jewish community, kohanim fleeing Jerusalem after the destruction of the First Temple in 586 BCE settled on Djerba and founded a synagogue using stones from a door of the Temple that they had brought with them.
 Thus the synagogue links the Jewish diaspora to the "sole sanctuary of Judaism".
 In modern times, the local Jews are distinguished by their dress, which includes a black band around their pants, which signifies the destruction of the Temple.

 Another tradition claims that the synagogue was built on a spot where a young girl (ghriba, "the isolated one") had lived, that had not been accepted by the others.
 She died, and her uncorrupted body was found by the Jews of the nearby village, and then buried in a cave which became the site of an annual pilgrimage for Lag BaOmer.